aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 A simple and controlled spawn and waypoints solution where groups of units and vehicles will be randomized through marks in your mission.

 **Faction Spawns:**
-- Manually define which marks the faction can use as spawn points.
+- Manually define which marks the faction can use as a spawn point.
-- You can create unlimited spawn points for one or more factions.
+- You can create a lot of spawn points for one or more factions.
 - Once the spawn points are created, the script will spawn the groups randomly through the faction spawns.
-- There is no AI re-spawn.
+- There is no re-spawn.
 Death is death.

 **Destination:**
 - Manually define which marks will be used as group destinations.